Ouakhila/Ouakhila/README.md

 ## BIO 🧕🏾

-Ouakhilatou is working to develop her skills in a new field she has no experience in.
  She successfully completed her Master's Degree in Computer Science at the University of Wolverhampton.
-She has worked on different projects with different web technologies.
+She has worked on range of projects with different web technologies.

 ## EDUCATION 👩🏾‍💻